The RFDS in NSW/ACT

 Working in NSW/ACT

-The Royal Flying Doctor Service South Eastern (RFDS SE) Section offers career opportunities in a range of positions and locations.
-Many of our positions are based in regional and remote areas, but we also work from locations in Sydney and from Essendon Base.
+The Royal Flying Doctor Service South Eastern Section offers career opportunities in a range of positions and locations.
+Many of our positions are based in regional and remote areas, but we also work from locations in Sydney and Essendon.

 We have six bases and a Sydney CBD office.
 Our people work in areas ranging from medical and aviation to engineering, management, finance, administration, information technology, marketing and fundraising.